p2xai/localcobalt-nighty/README.md

 - **Cobalt Downloader**: Download media from various platforms using the Cobalt API
 - **Cobalt GIF Converter**: Download and convert videos to optimized GIFs
 - **Direct FFmpeg GIF Converter**: Convert videos to GIFs with advanced FFmpeg parameters
+- **Video to MP3 Converter**: Extract MP3 audio from videos or URLs

 ### Key Features
 - Download media from supported platforms